Skip to main content

 Parables of Womb

 “Parables of Womb” consists of ten back-lit pinpricked portraits which were part of a large installation of the same name.
-Together they bring to light a feminist historical reading of the traumatic experience that some women of the country had to endure during the Liberation War.
+Together they bring to light a feminist historical reading of the traumatic experience some women had to endure during the Liberation War.
 The women who were picked up by the Pakistan military and were tortured throughout the months as the struggle for an independent country continued were later given the title “biranganas” (war heroes) to ensure public acknowledgement of their plights during the war.
 In this re-telling of the story of the biranganas, Dilara Begum Jolly brings to the forefront individuals whose traumatic life during the time of their torture at military camps and later as social pariahs.
 The process of applying pinpricks, which have transformed the portraits into mute symbols of resistance, is inspired by the only form of rural art that had no patriarchal influence – nakshi kantha, or embroidered quilt.
-Parables of Womb is the celebration of lives who are more than their flesh and bone.
+Parables of Womb is the celebration of lives of women who are more than their flesh and bone.

 Art Style